naveen07121996/QA-Assignment/README.md

           mvn clean install
 ## Running Tests

+* Open the project in eclipse or intellij idea
+* Execute the tests using feature files
+* Right click on runner class
+* Select Run Junit tests

 To execute the tests, you can use the following commands:

 ## Run All tests